ItsKarma/ItsKarma.github.io/pages/onboarding/1_aws-account-setup.md

 ## What We Accomplished

-After completing Step 1, you have:
+After completing this page, you have:

 ✅ **Root account secured** with MFA and no access keys
 ✅ **AWS Organization created** with all features enabled